adavisfoy/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-- Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-- In your description, address the following questions:
+- Due to multiple contributing factors such as residual pandemic-related global supply chain issues and the war in the Ukraine, inflation and the high price of gas are in the headlines on a daily basis.
+Due to our current economic climate, I would propose to AutosRUs that we conduct a study to compare the fuel efficiency of our MechaCar prototype to our competitors.
+  - Proposed study metrics:
    - What metric or metrics are you going to test?
-  - What is the null hypothesis or alternative hypothesis?
+  - H0:
+  - HA:
   - What statistical test would you use to test the hypothesis?
 And why?
   - What data is needed to run the statistical test?